QuTech-Delft/QMI/documentation/sphinx/source/coding_standard.rst

 * QMI classes all start with a ``QMI_`` prefix.
 * QMI exceptions must end with the word *Exception*, rather than *Error*, as prescribed by PEP-8.

-Often class member variables are initialized at init time, and read-only after that.
-One solution to solve this is to make a private member variable, and provide a property to read it.
-However, throughout QMI, we will simply make a variable name public, and explicitly document that the member is to be treated as read-only in the class documentation.

-..
-This last part does not seem related to naming (other than not using a leading underscore).

 -------------------
 Specific coding conventions
 -------------------